evaniwin/Social-Media-Friend-Recommendation-System/README.md

 # Social Media Friend Recommendation System

+This project is built with the following criteria
 ```
 Design and implement a console-based Social
 Media Friend Recommendation System using graphs and arrays.
 Use a graph to model users as nodes